gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 provide our best guess at the true change in the mean of $y$ for a change in $x$.
 Here, the 95% CI is (0.043, 0.062).
 This tells us that for a 1 year increase in *Year*, we are 95% confident that the change in the true mean of the yearly average maximum *Temperatures* in Bozeman is between 0.043 and 0.062 $^\circ F$.

-\indent Sometimes the scale of the x-variable makes interpretation a little difficult, so we can re-scale it to make the resulting slope coefficient more interpretable without changing how the model fits the responses.
+\indent Sometimes the scale of the $x$-variable makes interpretation a little difficult, so we can re-scale it to make the resulting slope coefficient more interpretable without changing how the model fits the responses.
 One option is to re-scale the variable and re-fit the regression model and the other (easier) option is to re-scale our